Sonnet 405

 And watched them creep across from line to line,

-Then marveling how they made no single sound
+Still marveling how they made no single sound

 And then at once they did begin to sing

-And to my fancied vision thus did bring
+That to my fancied vision thus did bring

-There pleasured musings in my mind did play,
+There pleasured musings in my mind did play

 Wide eyes by dancing phrases were amazed,

-Enthralled in wonder there I swayed along.
+Enthralled in wonder, there I swayed along.

 From time to time I grasp a lonely pen,